raspberrypilearning/looping-sprites/en/step_2.md

 You can get ideas for your own looping sprites project by investigating projects created by others.

+Don't worry about the code and **how** things will work just yet.
+Instead, as you look at the projects below, give some thought to **your** projects theme, how it will look and the way you want **your** sprites to move.

 --- no-print ---

 Have a look at the [Looping sprites](https://scratch.mit.edu/studios/27014672){:target="_blank"} below from the Raspberry Pi Foundation Scratch studio.